 - Avoid close contact with people who are sick.

-If you have cold-like symptoms, follow these tips to protect others:
+If you have any symptoms of illness, follow these tips to protect others:

 - Contact your healthcare provider by phone.
 Please do not show up at a clinic, urgent care, or other health facility without calling first.